 - WellsFargo has a Duke Medical Center branch.

 - Time zone information.

 - Basic information on U.S. Currency.

 - Duke Postdoc Services--Driver's License & Car Registration

-- Duke International House--NC Driver's License and Lessons
+- Duke International Student Center--NC Driver's License and Lessons

 - North Carolina Division of Motor Vehicles--Getting a Driver's License or State ID Card

 - Duke offers the GoPass to employees, allowing unlimited rides on select local transit systems for a small yearly fee.

 - The free Duke Buses travel between Duke’s West, East, and Central campuses.

 - Go Durham is the Durham city bus service.